Support our work by becoming our Patron! Learn More

 3. Sash Curtains:

-These are the type of glass curtain hung on the window sash.
+These are the types of glass curtains hung on the window sash.

 They can be stretched taut between the rods along with the top and bottom of the window sashes or hung in loose folds.